render-engine/render-engine/docs/docs/contributing/CONTRIBUTING.md

 ### Make sure your changes aren't breaking existing code

-Ensure that all existing tests pass and no new tests are skipped unless expressely told to skip them.
+Ensure that all existing tests pass and no new tests are skipped unless expressly told to skip them.

 Ensure that new dependencies are listed, justified, and approved to be added.